Jithsaavvy/Naive_Bayes_Classifier_algorithm/README.md

 2. The test data set (data/test.txt) for testing the classifier (i.e. predict the class labels of the 500 test points using the given features and compare the predicted labels with the actual labels) along with confusion matrix

-3. The performance evaluation of the classifier is done using precision and recall by means of confusion matrix.
-Finally the accuracy is calculated.
+3. The performance evaluation/statistics measure of the classifier is done as follows by means of confusion matrix
+      A) **Classification Accuracy and Error** are calculated
+      B) **Precision** and **Recall** values are also calculated as part of performance evaluation.
+      C) **Confidence Interval for the classification error** is determined and evaluated with the testing datasets.

-4. 99.6% accuracy is achieved and precision , recall values are evaluated for performance.
+4. **99.6%** accuracy is achieved

 To assess the performance, **Evaluation datasets** are used for testing the algorithm.